 This is a myth that seems to crop up every few years.
 There have been plenty of studies into how accurate this is, and the general results all say the same thing: some Granite may contain traces of radon gas, but it’s such a small trace that there is more radon gas in the air outside your house than there ever would be in the stone itself.

 - “Granite is expensive”

 Granite is a heavy stone, so it’s easy to see why people assume it will be the most expensive option.
 However, that is not necessarily true.
 All stone works on a price scale, there will always be options on the lower end if you’re on a limited budget.
 If you’re worried about budget for your kitchen worktop or bathroom worktop, the best approach is to research well and ask your supplier for recommendations that work with your budget.

 - “Stains on marble are permanent”

 Marble is often seen as a high-maintenance stone.
 And, sure, it can be if you’re set on keeping it as pristine as the day it was installed.
 But there’s no need to fear everyday rough and tumble.
 The occasional spill is very unlikely to cause permanent damage to your worktop.
 Simply wipe (or blot) the spills away with a cloth, rather than leaving them to dry, and you shouldn’t have any staining.
-If the stain is already present, you can find advice on our cleaning marble blog or take a look at our general worktop cleaning recommendations.
+If the stain is already present, you can find advice on our cleaning marble blog.

 - “Quartz is completely synthetic”

 Quartz is not completely synthetic.
 It is a man-made material, but it can contain up to 93% of natural stone.
 The nature of it allows for a variety of colours and patterns, simply adjusted with customised resins.
 This mix keeps the beauty of natural stone with all the benefits of extra strength and durability, making it the perfect material for quartz countertops.

 - “Granite is unhygienic”